 GN 03910.060 When a Representative's Authority Expires

 In most cases, a claimant engages a representative to handle a particular matter before SSA.
 A representative's authority expires when the representative's services in that particular matter end.
-When case development warrants extending a present appointment and the claimant specifically indicates that the representative's services, and the representative's authority to act on his or her behalf, are ongoing, then the appointment will continue until the particular matter or issue is resolved.
+When case development warrants extending a present appointment and the claimant specifically indicates that the representative's services, and the representative's authority to act on his or her behalf, continue, then the appointment will be extended until the particular matter or issue is resolved.

 2. When a Representative's Services End